skycluster-project/skycluster-docs/source/examples/xkube.rst

           podCidr:
             cidr: 172.17.0.0/16

-          # There is a default node pool created by GKE with one node
+          # There is a default node pool created with one node
           nodeGroups:
           - nodeCount: 2
+            instanceTypes:
-            instanceType: 2vCPU-4GB
+              - 2vCPU-4GB
             publicAccess: false
             autoScaling:
               enabled: true